Carolyn Lazard

-Carolyn Lieba Francois Lazard (born 1987) is an American artist based in Philadelphia, Pennsylvania.
-Lazard uses the experience of chronic illness to examine concepts of intimacy and the labor of living involved with chronic illnesses.
-Lazard expresses their ideas through a variety of mediums including performance, filmmaking, sculpture, writing, photography, sound; as well as environments and installations.
-Lazard is a 2019 Pew Foundation Fellow and one of the first recipients of The Ford Foundation's 2020 Disability Futures Fellows Awards.
+Carolyn Lieba Francois Lazard (born 1987) is an American artist of Haitian and French descent based in New York.
+Lazard works in video, sound, sculpture, installation and performance.
+Lazard's work is informed by their personal experience of chronic illness and often addresses disability, labor, and institutional infrastructures in healthcare and art.
+Lazard is a 2019 Pew Foundation Fellow, one of the first recipients of The Ford Foundation's 2020 Disability Futures Fellows Awards and a 2021 United States Artist Fellow.
 In 2023, Lazard was selected as a recipient of the MacArthur Fellowship, colloquially known as the "genius grant."

 Early life and education

-Carolyn Lieba Francois Lazard was born in 1987 in Upland, California.
+Carolyn Lieba Francois Lazard was born in 1987 in San Bernardino, California.

 Lazard graduated with a B.A. degree in 2010 from Bard College.
 They earned their MFA degree in 2019 from the University of Pennsylvania.